-From time to time I organize multiple day events on our farm in Spain, where you can attend an array of herbal/plant-medicine trainings, spiritual trainings from other amazing teachers, rituals, yoga lessons and meet many inspiring people that were meant to be on your path.
+From time to time I organize multiple day events on our farm in Spain, where you can attend herbal/plant-medicine training, spiritual training from other amazing teachers, rituals, yoga lessons and meet many inspiring people that were meant to be on your path.

 Why you should enroll with me